 To get to what causes sensorineural hearing loss, let me first explain what sensorineural hearing loss is.
-According to Wikapedia

-Sensorineural hearing loss (SNHL) is a type of hearing loss in which the root cause lies in the inner ear or sensory organ (cochlea and associated structures) or the vestibulocochlear nerve (cranial nerve VIII).
+According to Wikipedia Sensorineural hearing loss (SNHL) is a type of hearing loss in which the root cause lies in the inner ear or sensory organ (cochlea and associated structures) or the vestibulocochlear nerve (cranial nerve VIII).
 SNHL accounts for about 90% of reported hearing loss.
 SNHL is generally permanent and can be mild, moderate, severe, profound, or total.
 Various other descriptors can be used depending on the shape of the audiogram, such as high frequency, low frequency, U-shaped, notched, peaked, or flat.

-Cause of sensorineural hearing loss would be something that damaged the cochlea or auditory 8th nerve.
+The cause of sensorineural hearing loss would be something that damaged the cochlea or auditory 8th nerve.
 That list can get really long but let’s just stick to the most common.

 - Genetic: you can inherit sensorineural hearing damages from your family.